Mr-Mappie/mappie/website/src/posts/object-mapping/posts/explicit.md

     description: String,
 )
 ```
-We cannot reference `description` via a property reference `to::description`.
+We cannot reference `description` via a property reference `Person::description`.
 To target the constructor parameter,
 we can use `to("description")` to reference the constructor parameter
 ```kotlin
 object PersonMapper : ObjectMappie<Person, PersonDto>() {